 c) otherwise, the Uplink data status IE shall not be included in the SERVICE REQUEST message.

-For case b) in subclause 5.6.1.1, the Allowed PDU session status IE shall be included in the SERVICE REQUEST message to indicate the PDU session(s) for which the UE allows the user-plane resources to be re-activated over 3GPP access or if there is no PDU session(s) for which the UE allows the user-plane resources to be re-activated over 3GPP access.
+For case b) in subclause 5.6.1.1, the Allowed PDU session status IE shall be included in the SERVICE REQUEST message to indicate the PDU session(s) the UE allows to be handled over 3GPP access or if there is no PDU session(s) the UE allows to be handled over 3GPP access.

 For case c) and f) in subclause 5.6.1.1, the Uplink data status IE shall not be included in the SERVICE REQUEST message.
 The UE shall set the service type IE in the SERVICE REQUEST message to "emergency services", if the SERVICE REQUEST message is triggered by a request for emergency services from the upper layer and both the UE and the network support emergency services in N1 mode.
 Otherwise, if the UE is not a UE configured for high priority access in selected PLMN, the UE shall set the service type IE to "signalling".